mrbrahman/ml/README.md

 - Incorrectly tagged face regions in metadata
 - Faces that require manual review or re-tagging

-Each unmatched face includes the original normalized coordinates and name from the input.
+Each unmatched face includes the original normalized coordinates, centroid, and name from the input.

+### Centroid-Based Matching

+The system uses centroid-based least distance matching for XMP face regions:
+- **Centroid Calculation**: Each face (detected and XMP) has a normalized centroid [x, y]
+- **Distance Matching**: For each XMP face, finds the closest detected face by Euclidean distance
+- **Confidence**: Distance is converted to confidence (1.0 - distance)
+- **Threshold**: Maximum distance of 0.1 (normalized coordinates) for valid matches

 ### Name Mismatch Detection